Shorya-Dixit/RealTimeChat/README.md

 - You can create your own account or use the below mentioned account to try out this web app
   - Email :- shorya0101@gmail.com
   - Password :- shorya0101
+- Tom, Jerry and Shorya are some usernames you can add to your chatlist